*Represented in the Eastern United States by Minerva

 Since launching his directing career on a Comcast campaign, he has shot for a variety of clients including Google, Mercedes, ESPN, Volkswagen, McDonald’s and Ford.
 His Super Bowl ads for BMW enjoyed a long subsequent run, with one earning a best-of nod from TIME Magazine Entertainment.

 During earlier forays in theater, film and television, Amit logged thousands of laptop hours in numerous coffeehouses, co-wrote the film Scenes of the Crime starring Jeff Bridges, shared screen time with chimpanzees, and was possibly typecast as Saddam Hussein’s fictional grandson.

-Amit’s sporting loyalties are unusually divided from having previously lived in Milwaukee, New Delhi and Philadelphia.
+Amit was born with spina bifida, which lends him a very distinct voice as a storyteller when combined with his Indian background.
+His sporting loyalties are unusually divided from having previously lived in Milwaukee, New Delhi and Philadelphia.
 He now calls LA home when not on the road for a shoot or pretending to be a Berlin resident.
 His kryptonite is yellow cake with chocolate icing – but not the fancy bakery kind.
 He prefers his down and dirty, out of a box.